JayBrown/VBBar/README.md

 ### Node.js installations
 After installing node, install the following software with `npm install -g <software-name>`
-* [vbb-cli](https://github.com/derhuerst/vbb-cli): this will (among other things) put `vbb-dep` and `vbb-route` into `/usr/local/bin`
+* [vbb-cli](https://github.com/derhuerst/vbb-cli): this will (among other things) put `vbb-dep` and `vbb-route` symlinks into `/usr/local/bin`
 * [vbb-stations-cli](https://github.com/derhuerst/vbb-stations-cli)

 ## Installation

-* Download the main VBBar script and the VBBar subfolder containing the subscripts; move both main script and subfolder into your BitBar plugins directory
+* [Download the main VBBar script and the VBBar subfolder containing the subscripts](https://github.com/JayBrown/VBBar/releases); move both main script and subfolder into your BitBar plugins directory
 * Open your shell, `cd` to your BitBar plugins directory, and enter `chmod +x VBBar.30m.sh`
 * Once launched, VBBar will `chmod +x` the remaining subscripts by itself
 * Launch BitBar again; it should now load VBBar